Employment law- gross misconduct

 Whether or not you are suspended, your employer may well decide to hold an investigation meeting prior to taking any formal disciplinary action.

 What is an investigatory meeting?

 This is distinct from a disciplinary meeting, in that it is simply an attempt to gain a measure of the facts available.
 Such a meeting is therefore not part of the disciplinary process, but does enable you to explain your conduct and clarify matters of concern.
 Your employer will decide based on your responses whether disciplinary action is then necessary, or they may call for further evidence and decide to hold a second investigatory meeting.

 How much notice should you be given before an investigatory meeting?

-The ACAS guidelines state that ‘the meeting should be held without unreasonable delay whilst at the same time allowing an employee reasonable time to prepare their case’.
+The ACAS guidelines state that the investigation meeting should be held without unreasonable delay whilst at the same time allowing an employee reasonable time to prepare their case.
 There is no definition of what amounts to ‘reasonable’ as each case will be different.
-Suffice it to say, however, 1-2 days notice by your employer is not usually considered reasonable, whereas a period of about 5 days would constitute adequate notice.
+In many cases, a few days notice will be sufficient and in others where there is a lot of evidence to consider, it should be longer.